-Danes Hill is committed to equal opportunities and aims to maximise the potential and achievement of each individual pupil.
+5. 19 Danes Hill is committed to providing equality and aims to maximise the potential and achievement of each individual pupil.
 Through its NACE accreditation award, it seeks to establish a rigorous, systematic, and effective response to the challenge of providing for the very able.
 More able and talented pupils need identification and monitoring in order that the school may provide such pupils with an appropriately challenging education and opportunities, to develop their talents to ensure that their potential is translated into performance.
 It is recognised that such pupils may display exceptional ability and talent in some curriculum areas such as Mathematics, Music, or Art, whereas pupils whose all-round performance is well above average respond well to the rich, comprehensive, and stimulating education offered by Danes Hill School.
-(See More Able & Talented Policy).
+A supportive scholarship programme is successfully accessed by pupils at Danes Hill School (Please see the More Able & Talented Policy).